Ghokury/OLED-Sleeper/README.md

 # OLED Sleeper 😴 – Blackout or Dim Secondary Monitors on Windows

+Added -e to exit, -p to pause and -s to resume.
+Should also stop dimming monitor while blacking out.
+Fixed security issue with the test.
+Vibe coded, but seems working fine.
+-b1 to force blackout the 1st monitor, b2 - same for the 2nd (can't be woken up); -e1 and -e2 to enable again.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 OLED Sleeper is a lightweight Windows tool to blackout or dim idle monitors, helping users prevent OLED burn-in and temporarily sleep secondary monitors for focus, gaming, or distraction-free work.